blaise-mibeck/SEM_Workflow_Manager/readme.md

 ## Session Information

-The application organizes images into sessions, with each session having the following information:
+The application organizes images into sessions, with each session having the following information compatible with SEM_Session_Manager:

 ### Session Fields

-- **Sample ID**: Identifier used internally to identify the sample being imaged.
-This is the primary identifier used within the application.
+- **Session Type**: Type of imaging session (EDX, SEM, EBSD, etc.)

+- **Project Number**: Assigned project number for this work.

-- **TCL ID**: ID assigned by TCL to the original as-received sample.
-This may or may not be the same as the Sample ID, and is used for tracking samples through the lab system.
+- **TCL Sample ID**: ID assigned by TCL to the original as-received sample.
+This is used for tracking samples through the lab system.

-- **Client Sample Name**: Name or lot number assigned by the client.
+- **Client Sample ID**: Name or lot number assigned by the client.
 This is most meaningful to the client and may be how the sample is discussed in reports.

 - **Sample Type**: A description of the physical form of the sample, such as:
-  - Dry powder
+  - Fine powder
   - Paste
   - Solid
   - Small part